 What is exfoliation?

-When do we know it’s time to exfoliate?
+How do you know when to exfoliate?

 There are signs to indicate the time for exfoliation

-How to exfoliate safely
+How to Exfoliate Safely

 Some parts of the body are more sensitive than others.
 The way you scrub your face is different from your legs.
 Avoid the eye area when exfoliating your face.